 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-There are many possible causes of a tickle in the nose.
+There are many possible causes of a tickle or tingling in the nose.
 It could be an illness, allergy, dryness, or irritation.
 Some simple at-home remedies should help to get rid of the problem.

 The nose is often the first barrier to stop irritants from being breathed into the airways.
 Tiny hairs inside the nostrils catch particles, such as dust, dirt, or pollen.
 These are known as environmental irritants and can cause a tickle in the nose.

 Each nostril is lined with a moist membrane that can dry out during periods of illness or hot weather.
 Common allergies, for example, hayfever, may irritate the nose, too.